osaydayoub/MyShop/README.md

 - **Customer:** Browse and purchase products from various stores.
 - **Store:** List and manage products, track orders.
 - **Delivery:** View and manage delivery tasks.

+## Current Status
+Right now, only the store type user is partially functional.
+The other user types (customers and delivery) will be completed in the future.

 ## Getting Started
 To get started with Store More +, sign up and choose your user type.